Big Wins and Small Losses

 As you will see in bonus chapter 2, I prefer to enter a new trend, after the first higher high gets a correction and price manages to break and close above that high again.

+So where would you put your stop loss order?
 Where would the reason we entered this trade no longer be valid.

 Let’s take a closer look at this example.
 The resistance zone is actually extended a couple of times, before price manages to break and close above it.
 If price falls back below these extended resistance lines, that could mean that price will continue ranging sideways, but not necessarily the end of the uptrend.
 For that it needs to break below the original resistance line: